 If a needle has been used by an HIV-positive person, infected blood in the needle can be injected into the next person who uses that needle.
-Between 5% and 10% of new HIV infections worldwide result from sharing used needles, jumping to 80% in Eastern Europe and Central Asia.3 4 Injecting drug users are also more likely to test for HIV late, increasing the chance of onwards HIV transmission.
+Furthermore, injecting drug users are more likely to test for HIV late, increasing the chance of onward HIV transmission.

-However, sterile syringes are not always readily available, especially in countries with no/low roll-out of needle and syringe programmes (NSPs).
+Unfortunately, sterile syringes are not always readily available, especially in countries with no/low roll-out of needle and syringe programmes (NSPs).
 A lack of awareness or education about safe injecting is another major reason for sharing needles.
-Other possible reasons are that it is a social and cultural norm, and that it can act as a form of bonding.5

 Drug paraphernalia laws in some countries make it an offence to distribute or possess syringes for non-medical purposes, with people arrested for carrying them.
-This forces people to avoid carrying new needles, and use shared ones instead.6 7
+This forces people to avoid carrying new needles, and use shared ones instead.12 13

 Injecting drugs and sex work

 In many cases, women are more susceptible to HIV infection because of gender-based violence (GBV).
 Women may be pressured to share needles and engage in high-risk sexual activities.
-Women (especially mothers), are also more likely to conceal their drug taking behaviour because of societal discrimination, limiting their access to medical care and HIV services.12 In 2013, global HIV prevalence among women who inject drugs was 13%, compared to 9% among men who inject drugs.1
+Women (especially mothers), are also more likely to conceal their drug-taking behaviour because of societal discrimination, and the threat of losing custody of their children.
+This discourages them from accessing medical care and HIV services.19 Other studies have shown that women who inject drugs are more likely to experience sexual violence from police and law enforcement agencies.20 In 2013, global HIV prevalence among women who inject drugs was 13%, compared to 9% among men who inject drugs.21

 Combination HIV prevention

-Reducing HIV transmission among PWID needs a combination of approaches such as:
+Reducing HIV transmission among people who inject drugs needs a combination of approaches such as:

-- stopping addictophobia - PWID face serious discrimination from a multitude of sectors of society, including a lack of inclusion in medical trials.
-Including PWID in research is important in the global HIV response
+- stopping discrimination and marginalisation - people who inject drugs face serious discrimination from a multitude of sectors of society, including a lack of inclusion in medical trials.
+Including people who inject drugs in research is important in the global HIV response

-- stopping apathy - much of society is indifferent to the rights of PWID; they must be shown the same human rights as others
+- stopping apathy - much of society is indifferent to the rights of people who inject drugs; they must be shown the same human rights as others

-- stopping inattention - PWID are too often categorised as one group.
-HIV prevention initiatives must focus on subgroups such as females who use drugs or young people who use drugs.13
+- stopping inattention - people who inject drugs are too often treated as one homogenised group.
+HIV prevention initiatives must focus on subgroups such as women who use drugs or young people who use drugs.26

-Access to mental health services, sexual health check-ups and condoms are also necessary.
-Alongside these, harm reduction measures are needed such as needle and syringe programmes (NSPs), and opioid substitution therapy (OST).
-Efforts need to focus on prevention rather than simply awareness.14
+Access to mental health services, sexual health check-ups and condoms is necessary alongside harm reduction measures.
+Efforts need to focus on prevention rather than simply awareness.27